XieZongxin/Hangman/README.md

 # Hangman
-A simple implementation of Hangman Game with Android.
+An simple implementation of Hangman Game with Android.